atlas77-lang/atlas77/README.md

 The philosophy is simple: **keep the core language tiny, make everything else userland.**

+> [!Note] If you find the code to be messy, it's because it kinda is.
+I am sort of "speedrunning" the bootstrapping of the language, so the Rust implementation is not really the main focus right now.

 <!-- GETTING STARTED -->

 ## Getting Started